-Pasta primavera is delicious and flexible.
+Pasta Primavera with Balsamic Pasta Sauce is delicious and flexible.
 Perfect for when you have a variety of vegetables on hand.
 The versatile sauce tastes great with every vegetable.

 My favorite part of gardening is that I have tons of fresh produce ready to eat, and I grew it myself.
 Which will always be so cool to me.
 My least favorite part about gardening is that so many of my vegetables ripen at the same time and I have to figure out how to eat them before they go bad.

 A somewhat similar but less cool conundrum is when I buy a ton of produce with big plans for cooking, but then I’m feeling like it’s more of a frozen pizza night than a cooking night.
 As a result, I’m left with tomatoes, zucchini, broccoli, bell peppers, and squash that all look like they’re about to take a turn for the worse.

 The solution is a delicious pasta that is so incredibly easy I look forward to cooking it no matter how tired I am.
 Just saute up whatever vegetables you have on hand and serve them with this amazingly simple sauce.

 I specifically made this recipe to be vegan, because it can be really hard to find a good vegan Pasta Primavera, and Pasta Primavera feels like a dish that should be really easy for vegans to find good recipes.
 So whether you are vegan, vegetarian, or neither, I hope you love this recipe!